A/UX: History

 A/UX 1.0 was announced at the February 1988 Uniforum conference, seven months behind schedule.
 It is based on AT&T's Unix System V.2.2 with additional features from BSD Unix.
 Networking support includes TCP/IP, AppleTalk, and NFS implementations, developed by UniSoft.
 The base system has no GUI, with only the command line.
 It can run one Macintosh application at a time, using the System 6 GUI interface, although it is compatible with only about 10% of the existing Macintosh software library.

 It was initially aimed at existing Unix customers, universities and VARs.
 The system was initially sold pre-installed on the Macintosh II for US$8,597, a larger monitor could be added, or a kit could upgrade an existing Mac II for a lower price.
 Third-party software announced with the system's first release includes the Ingres database, StatView, developer tools, and various productivity software packages.

-Released in 1989, A/UX 1.1 supplies the basic GUI of System 6, with Finder, Chooser, Desk Accessories, and Control Panels.
+A/UX 1.1 was released in 1989, and supplies the basic GUI of System 6, with Finder, Chooser, Desk Accessories, and Control Panels.
 It provisions Unix with the X Window System (X11R3) GUI, the Draft 12 POSIX standard, and overall improved speed comparable to a low end Sun workstation.
 Having its first POSIX compliant platform allowed Apple to join "a growing list of industry heavyweights" to be allowed into the US federal government's burgeoning $6 billion bid market.

+A/UX 2.0 was released in mid-1990, adding support for simultaneously windowed applications for Macintosh, Unix, and X Window upon the desktop.
+MacUser said that after months of lab testing, A/UX "easily meets or exceeds nearly all our expectations. [...]
+A/UX 2.0 is, on the whole, a superb combination of the Mac and UNIX System V 2.2 and 4.3 BSD extensions [...]
+A/UX is the most interesting and impressive software to have come out of Apple since HyperCard.
+A/UX 2.0 is not just great UNIX software - it's great Macintosh software."
+The review considered system performance adequate except maybe for heavy use of CAD and compilers, even on the fastest Macintosh IIfx which has less UNIX speed than the average workstation like a SPARCstation 1+.